Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-draggable-mr-potato-head.md

 </div>
 ```

 So we use the container to wrap all image tags.
-Then we have the Mr Potato Head parts div.It contains each of the body-parts with a class of `draggable`.
+Then we have the Mr. Potato Head parts div.
+It contains each body part with a class of `draggable`.

-And we have our body, which is Mr Potato's body.
+And we have our body, which is Mr. Potato's body.
 The body is where we want to **drag the elements with JavaScript**.

 ## CSS Styling